 Dial down the background white noise

-Essentially what that means is to shut down other distracting elements as you work in the web.
+Essentially, what that means is to shut down other distracting elements as you work on the web.

 You can get side-tracked on Facebook as family and friends constantly update you on their lives.
 Instagram seems like a never-ending scroll of gram-worthy breakfasts and travels, while Twitter can be loud enough with its list of trending topics to choose from.